The Butler County Donut Trail: An Accessible Family Adventure

 Martin’s Donuts

-Martin’s Donuts is a small-town favorite in Trenton.
+Martin’s Donuts is a must-visit spot in Trenton.
 The donuts here taste just as good as they look — soft, fresh, and often still warm in the mornings.
-A stop that feels straight out of small-town Ohio.
-View photos and accessibility info of Martin’s Donuts.
+The shop is

 Other Shops Along the Way